-As seen in the photo below, the building has since been restored and is now used as a welcome center, and a new Lancaster County Courthouse was constructed next door.
+As seen in the photo below, the building has since been restored and is now used as a museum open Monday, Wednesday, and Thursday every week from 10 AM to 2 PM, admission is free.
+A new Lancaster County Courthouse has been constructed next door.
 County council still meets in the historic courthouse.

 On March 23, 2009, just a few months after the devastating fire, roof frames were returned.
 The roof’s restoration uses timbers similar to the original design and each truss is signed by local firefighters, emergency workers, and government officials.

 Looking at a photo of the original courthouse below, the restoration process was successful in maintaining the appearance of the building from the time of its construction.

 The folks at See Lancaster, a non-profit group which promotes travel and tourism in and around the Red Rose City, sent us the picture below and told us that “hearts sank on the morning of August 4, 2008 when residents of Lancaster witnessed their beloved historic county courthouse burning.”